Doing Your Bit To Improve The Battle of The Sexes

-You’re not alone and it’s important to understand those differences so that the actions you take are channelled in the right areas, for the right reasons and will ultimately achieve the right results.
+The good news is that you’re not alone, but it’s really important to grasp this and understand the differences, so that the actions you take are within the right areas, for the right reasons, so that ultimately you can achieve the right results.

 The gender Pay Gap: Is a measure of the difference between men’s and women’s average earnings across a company or the labour market.